Measuring the polarization of boosted, hadronic $W$ bosons with jet substructure observables: Study of the proxy variable

 \subsection{Templates for the distribution of the proxy variable $p_\theta$}

-Having understood the limitation of our proxy variable and the reason for the difference between proxy variable and the underlying value of $|\cos \theta_*|$, we can now simply use the proxy variable as a discriminator of transverse and longitudinal $W$ bosons.
+Having explored the limitations of our proxy variable and the reason for the difference between proxy variable and the underlying value of $|\cos \theta_*|$, we can now proceed to use the proxy variable as a discriminator of transverse and longitudinal $W$ bosons.

-In Fig.~\ref{fig:pthetaldist}, we show the normalized distribution of $p_\theta$ for the pruned and tagged longitudinal $W$ sample $\mathcal{S}_L^\prime$.
-We also show, for comparison, the difference between this distribution and the normalized distribution of $|\cos \theta_*|$ for the same $\mathcal{S}_L^\prime$ sample.
-As explained above, there are two levels of distortion that alter our expectation of the distribution of the proxy variable as compared to the naive expectation of Eq.~\ref{eq:polfrac2}.
-The first effect is due to pruning and tagging cuts, and the second is the effect of distortion due to the imperfections of $p_\theta$ as a proxy for $|\cos \theta_*|$.
+In Figs.~\ref{fig:pthetaldist} and~\ref{fig:pthetatdist}, we show the normalized distribution of $p_\theta$ for the tagged longitudinal and transverse $W$ samples $\mathcal{S}_L^{\prime\prime}$ and $\mathcal{S}_T^{\prime\prime}$, respectively.
+We also show, for comparison, the difference between these distributions and the normalized distribution of $|\cos \theta_*|$ for each of these respective samples.